 It may be performed in the screening of prostate cancer.

-Not all medical institutions agree on when men should begin screening (routine testing) for prostate cancer.
+Not all medical institutions agree on when men should begin screening (routine testing) for prostate cancer or even if a DRE should be part of the screening.

 To help detect prostate cancer in its early stages, the American Cancer Society recommends that men talk to their doctors about the benefits, risks, and limitations of prostate cancer screening before deciding whether to be tested.